 Prior to joining the faculty in 2006, he served as the Medical Physics Quality Control Manager for the Department of Radiology.

 In his current role, Dr. Guild is the lead physicist responsible for diagnostic medical physics support for Parkland Health and Hospital Systems.
 These services include evaluating the performance of imaging equipment for regulatory and quality assurance purposes, specifying new imaging equipment and developing bid requests, designing and inspecting shielding in X-ray imaging rooms, providing physics oversight for American College of Radiology accreditation programs for computed tomography (CT) and ultrasound imaging machines, and performing patient specific radiation dose and risk estimates.

 Dr. Guild currently serves on various committees, including CT Operations, Radiology User Group, Radimetrics Dose Tracking Software governance, and is the chair of the Radiation Protocol Committee for Interventional Fluoroscopy.
 He has professional affiliations with the American Association of Physicists in Medicine, where he is a member of the Alliance for Quality Computed Tomography.
-He is a Diplomate of the American Board of Radiology with certification in Diagnostic Medical Physics.
+He also is a Diplomate of the American Board of Radiology, with certification in Diagnostic Medical Physics.

 - Harvey Mudd College (1990), Physics

 - Graduate School